ericom-gideon/docs/docs/servers/how_to_add_storage_volumes.md

-page_title:       How To Add Storage Volumes
+page_title:       How to add storage volumes
 page_author:      Angelo Livanos (Coverted by Brittany Martin)
 page_description: Knowledge base article to instruct users on how to add sotrage volumes to servers
 page_keywords:    server volume VPS add storage